kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-24-feyenoords-aggressive-right-center-back-positioning.md

     <figcaption>Figure 2.2 - Feyenoord are caught out 2v2 on the counter.</figcaption>
 </figure>

-I went through all of Feyenoord's goals conceded since November 25, 2023.
-They don't concede very often, but this pattern of Thomas Beelen asserting himself on the right side is prevalent throughout all of their conceded goals.
+I looked at all 20 goals conceded and this pattern of Thomas Beelen asserting himself on the right side is the most prevalent "issue".

+If he can win the ball, it's effective.
 If he doesn't win the ball, the left center-back is normally fairly exposed, and Beelen isn't particularly fast, so he's not going to beat other forwards joining the attack to the box.

 He jumps, and then there's a space behind to attack.